How to Calibrate a Thermometer (Check for 2025)

-Now quite ever it is vital to find out the way how to calibrate a thermometer.
-It’s the height of summer, after all, and you are going to wish to see the temperature of all those steaks you’re grilling.
-For that perfect medium rare, you are going to wish for a tool that completely measures the temperature of the steak.
+Now, quite often, it is vital to know how to calibrate a thermometer.
+It’s the height of summer, and you will wish to see the temperature of all those steaks you’re grilling.
+For that perfect medium rare, you will want to use a tool that completely measures the temperature of the steak.

 Hold the calibration nut securely with a wrench or other tool and rotate the top of the thermometer until it reads 32˚F (0˚C).
 Thermometers should be calibrated regularly to make sure the readings are correct.

-Which, BTW, you should think about treating yourself to one – you’re going to have to learn how to test and adjust your thermometer so it’s backyard barbecue ready.
-Here’s how:
+By the way, you should think about treating yourself to one – you’ll have to learn how to test and adjust your thermometer so it’s ready for a backyard barbecue.

 Calibrating Your Thermometer

 Just like watches can run slow or fast, food thermometers are subject to inaccuracies with age and use.
-Thermometer accuracy is often suffering from heat changes, like going from extremely hot food to cold food, or by being dropped or roughly handled.
-And if you’re using your thermometer frequently, you’ll want to see it monthly just to make sure it’s working at its best.
+Thermometer accuracy often suffers from heat changes, like going from extremely hot to cold food or being dropped or roughly handled.
+And if you’re using your thermometer frequently, you’ll want to see it monthly to ensure it’s working at its best.

 Luckily, you’ll test the accuracy of your thermometer and, in most cases, calibrate it to read accurately again.